IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

 Dataset & File Management
 +++++++++++++++++++++++++++++

-Study Options are available for Contributors, Curators, and Administrators of a Dataverse.
+Dataset options are available for Contributors, Curators, and Administrators of a Dataverse.

-Create New Study
+Add Dataset
 ====================

-Brief instructions for creating a study:

-Navigate to the dataverse in which you want to create a study, then click Options->Create New Study.
+Navigate to the dataverse in which you want to add a Dataset, then click on the "Add Data" button and select "Add Dataset" on the dropdown menu.

-Enter at minimum a study title and click Save.
+Enter at minimum all the fields with an asterisk (ex. the Dataset Title, Author, Description  and click the "Create Dataset" button.
 Your draft study is now created.
 Add additional cataloging information and upload files as needed.

-Release the study when ready to make it viewable by others.
+Release the Dataset when ready to make it viewable by others.

-See the information below for more details and recommendations for creating a study.
+See the information below for more details and recommendations for creating a Dataset.

-The steps to creating a study are:
+The steps to adding a Dataset are:

 #.
-Enter Cataloging Information, including an abstract of the study.
+Enter Metadata, including a descriprion of the Dataset.
-   Set Terms of Use for the study in the Cataloging fields, if you choose.
+   [Set Terms of Use for the Dataset in the Cataloging fields, if you choose. ?]
 #.
 Upload files associated with the study.
 #.
 Set permissions to access the study, all of the study files, or some
    of the study files.
 #.
-Delete your study if you choose, before you submit it for review.
+Delete your Dataset if you choose, before you submit it for review.
 #.
-Submit your study for review, to make it available to the public.
+Submit your Dataset for review, to make it available to the public.

-There are several guidelines to creating a study:

--  You must create a study by performing steps in the specified order.
--  If multiple users edit a study at one time, the first user to click Save assumes control of the file.
-Only that user's changes are effective.
--  When you save the study, any changes that you make after that do not effect the study's citation.

-**Enter Cataloging Information**
+**Enter Metadata Information**

-To enter the Cataloging Information for a new study:
+To enter the Metadata for a new study:

 #.
 Prepopulate Cataloging Information fields based on a study template
    (if a template is available), use the Select Study Template pull-down list to select the appropriate template.

-   A template provides default values for basic fields in the Cataloging Information fields.
+   A template provides default values for basic fields in the Metadata fields.
 The default template prepopulates the Deposit Date field only.
 #.
 Enter a title in the Title field.
 #.
-Enter data in the remaining Cataloging Information fields.
+Enter the remaining Metadata fields.
    To list all fields, including the Terms of Use fields, click the Show All Fields button after you enter a title.
-Use the following guidelines to complete these fields:
+Use the following guidelines to complete these fields [is this still supported?]:

    -  A light blue background in any form field indicates that HTML, JavaScript, and style tags are permitted.
-You cannot use the ``html`` and ``body`` element types.
+You cannot use the ``html`` and ``body`` element types [Are we going to still support this?].
-   -  To use the inline help and view information about a field, roll your cursor over the field title.
+   -  To use the inline help and view information about a field, roll your cursor over the field title.[Are we going to still support this?]
-   -  Be sure to complete the Abstract field.
+   -  Be sure to complete the Description field.
-   -  To set Terms of Use for your study, scroll to the bottom of the Cataloging Information tab.
+   -  To set Terms of Use for your Dataset, [????].
-      Eight fields appear under the Terms of Use label.
-You must complete at least one of these fields to enable Terms for this study.
 #.
-Click the *Save* button and then add comments or a brief description
+Click the *Create Dataset* button and then add comments or a brief description
-   in the Study Version Notes popup.
-Then click the *Continue* button and your study draft version is saved.
+   in the Dataset Version Notes popup [we will still have this?].
+Then click the *Continue* button and your Dataset draft version is saved.

-**Upload Study Files**
+**Upload Files**

-To upload files associated with a new study:
+To upload files associated with a new Dataset:

 #.
-For each file that you choose to upload to your study, first select
+For each file that you choose to upload to your Dataset, first click on the "Select Files to Add" button.
-   the Data Type from the drop-down list.
-Then click the Browse button to select the file, and then click Upload to add each file at a time.

    When selecting a CSV (character-separated values) data type, an SPSS Control Card file is first required.

    When selecting a TAB (tab-delimited) data type, a DDI Control Card file is first required.
-There is no restriction to the number or types of files that you can upload to the Dataverse Network.
+   There is no restriction to the number or types of files that you can upload.

-   There is a maximum file size of 2 gigabytes for each file that you upload.
+   There is a maximum file size of 2 gigabytes [???] for each file that you upload.

 #.
 After you upload one file, enter the type of file in the *Category*
    field and then click Save.